 During fiscal 2020 and fiscal 2021, T.R.B International SA ("TRB"), a subsidiary of Vilebrequin, borrowed funds under several unsecured loans.
 A portion of the unsecured loans were to provide funding for operations in the normal course of business, while other unsecured loans were various European state backed loans as part of COVID-19 relief programs.
-In the aggregate, TRB is currently required to make quarterly installment payments of €0.2 million under these loans.
+Additionally, Sonia Rykiel borrowed funds pursuant to European state backed loans that were part of COVID-19 relief programs.
+In the aggregate, the Company is currently required to make quarterly installment payments of 60.2 million under these loans.
 Interest on the outstanding principal amount of the unsecured loans accrues at a fixed rate equal to 0% to 2.0% per annum, payable on either a quarterly or monthly basis.
-Certain unsecured loans will require monthly installment payments beginning in fiscal 2022 and fiscal 2024.
-The unsecured loans have maturity dates ranging from September 15, 2024 through October 22, 2026.
-As of January 31, 2021, TRB had an aggregate outstanding balance of €7.4 million under these various unsecured loans.
+As of January 31, 2022, the Company had an aggregate outstanding balance of 6.4 million (8.4 million) under these various unsecured loans.